Towards 2-derivators for formal $\infty$-category theory: Background

-obtained as the composition of the $2$-functors $\bbD$ and $I\times -$.
-This prederivator has base $\bbD^I(\bb1)=\bbD(I\times\bb1)\cong\bbD(I)$. \end{defn} The purpose of Definition \ref{shifted prederivator} is to work on the fiber over $\bb1$ and then infer information on other fibers by shifting.
+is obtained as the composition of the $2$-functors $\bbD$ and $I\times -$. \end{defn} The shifted prederivator has base $\bbD^I(\bb1)=\bbD(I\times\bb1)\cong\bbD(I)$, which allows us to infer information about any $\bbD(I)$ by working only in the fiber over $\bb1$ and then applying a shift.
+In fact, as we will see later, the axioms that define a derivator are preserved under the shift operation.

-One of the main points of (pre)derivator theory is to connect coherent and incoherent diagrams and try to recover from the latter as much information on the former as possible.
-This is achieved through the underlying diagram functors. \begin{defn} Given $I\in\Dia$, the \emph{underlying diagram functor}
+The theory of derivators allows us to recover information about coherent diagrams from what we know at the level of incoherent diagrams.
+This is achieved through the use of underlying diagram functors. \begin{defn} Given $I\in\Dia$, the \emph{underlying diagram functor}

 assigns to every coherent diagram an incoherent one defined as follows: